No fault divorce came into effect in England and Wales on 6 April 2022.

 This is no longer the case.

-This statement can’t be contested.
+This statement cannot be contested.

 #2 Couples can apply for divorce together